Control fallacies, overgeneralization, and global labeling are a few in the list of common cognitive distortions that may lead to negative thinking.

 Emotional reasoning leads you to believe that the way you feel is a reflection of reality.
 “I feel this way about this situation, hence it must be a fact,” defines this cognitive distortion.

-For example, feeling inadequate in a situation turns into, “I don’t belong anywhere.”
+Feeling inadequate in a situation turns into, “I don’t belong anywhere.”

 This cognitive distortion might also lead you to believe future events depend on how you feel.

-For example, you may firmly believe something bad will happen today because you woke up feeling anxious.
+You may firmly believe something bad will happen today because you woke up feeling anxious.

 You might also assess a random situation based on your emotional reaction.
 If someone says something that makes you angry, you immediately conclude that person is treating you poorly.